This program is delivered mostly-online, plus two short face-to-face Summer institutes.

 DNCE 699 Thesis II (3)

-Teacher Preparation Coursework (24 hours for Master's With Licensure students only)
+Teacher Preparation Coursework (24 hours; Only for Licensure students)

 EDFE 125 Application for Graduate Licensure Admission to PTEP (0)